Víctor Guzmán (footballer, born 2002)

-Víctor Andrés Guzmán Olmedo (born 7 March 2002), also known as Toro, is a Mexican professional footballer who plays as a centre-back for Liga MX club Monterrey.
+Víctor Andrés Guzmán Olmedo (born 7 March 2002), commonly known as "Toro Guzmán", is a Mexican professional footballer who plays as a centre-back for Liga MX club Monterrey and the Mexico national team.

 Club career

 On 21 January 2020, Guzmán made his professional debut with Tijuana in a Copa MX Round of 16 match against Atlético San Luis in a 1–0 victory, coming on as a substitute.
 On 25 July, he made his Liga MX debut against Atlas in a 3–1 victory.

 International career

 Youth

 Guzmán was part of the under-17 squad that participated at the 2019 CONCACAF U-17 Championship, where Mexico won the competition.
 He also participated at the 2019 U-17 World Cup, where Mexico finished runner-up.

 Guzmán was called up by Raúl Chabrand to participate with the under-21 team at the 2022 Maurice Revello Tournament, scoring one goal, where Mexico finished the tournament in third place.